 Mental health is more than the absence of mental illness, it’s a positive sense of well-being and the capacity to enjoy life and deal with the challenges we face.
-Teachers can play an important role in promoting positive mental health among students by creating a safe and caring school environment, encouraging engagement, promoting physical health, and by building student problem-solving and coping skills.
+Teachers can play an important role in promoting positive mental health among students by creating a safe and caring school environment, encouraging engagement, promoting physical health, and by building student resiliency and coping skills (PDF, 107 pages, 1.7 MB).

 The following resources can be used by teachers to enhance their understanding of positive mental health and to inspire activities and strategies for the classroom and the school environment.
 For questions, contact our School Health Curriculum Resource Line at 1-800-265-7293 ext.
 4111 or email firstname.lastname@example.org.

-The intake line to addictions, mental health and crisis services in Wellington, Dufferin and Waterloo.
+The intake line to addictions, mental health and crisis services in Waterloo Wellington.
 Services are available for children, youth and adults.
 Call 1-844-HERE-247 or visit www.here247.ca.

 Kids Help Phone